Best Soil for Growing Food Indoors in the UK

 Why You Shouldn’t Use Garden Soil Indoors

-• Is heavy and compacts easily in pots.
+• Is heavy and compacts easily in pots

-• Doesn’t drain well, which can suffocate roots.
+• Drains poorly, which can suffocate roots

-• Brings in pests, weed seeds, and fungal spores.
+• Brings in pests, weed seeds, and fungal spores

 Seedlings growing in seed-starting mix – best soil for growing food indoors in the UK

-• Seed Stage
+Seed Stage

-• Potting On
+Potting On

-• Mature Plants
+Mature Plants

-The Fungus Gnat Problem
+The Fungus Gnat Problem (and How to Avoid It)

-• Always use sterile indoor compost.
+• Choose sterile indoor compost

 What to Look For in Indoor Growing Soil

-• Good drainage, often with perlite or vermiculite.
+• Good drainage (often with perlite or vermiculite)

-• Peat-free where possible (eco-friendly and now common).
+• Peat-free ingredients where possible

 Do Different Crops Need Different Soil?